csningli/MultiAgent/examples/README.md

 # MultiAgent Examples

-All examples inside "MultiAgent/2/examples" are designed with MultiAgent 2, and hence compatible with all the subvisions in serise 2.

 ## Run An Example
 To run an example, say "amoebot", you need to at first change directory into "examples/amoebot".
 There is a README file for each of the examples.
 With it, you can find more information about